cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

   * Maven is installed and configured to work for CDAP.
   * Java JDK 7 and Node.js are both installed.
   * The CDAP SDK is installed under ``/Software/cdap-sdk-2.5.0``.
-  * The commands for starting and stopping the Standalone CDAP are `listed below. <#starting-and-stopping-the-standalone-cdap>`__
+  * Instructions for starting and stopping the Standalone CDAP are `listed below. <#starting-and-stopping-the-standalone-cdap>`__

 CDAP Standalone Docker Image
 -----------------------------

-Another alternative is to download from Docker Hub a complete image with CDAP pre­installed.
+Another alternative is to download from Docker Hub an image with CDAP pre­installed.
+Note that the current Docker image has limited functionality: you can connect to the CDAP Console, however the REST API is not reachable.
+This will be addressed in a future update.

 To use the **Docker image**:

-+ Docker is available for a variety of platforms.
+- Docker is available for a variety of platforms.
 Download and install Docker in your environment by following the `platform-specific installation instructions <https://docs.docker.com/installation>`__ from `Docker.com <https://docker.com>`__ to verify that Docker is working and has started correctly.